neoclide/coc.nvim/issue.md

 ─── src/extension/installer.ts:299-309 ───
-[bug · medium] Extension dependencies are installed only *after* the main extension has already been moved into place at `dest`.
+✅ resolved — extension dependencies are installed before the main extension is moved into place, so a dependency failure cleans up the download instead of leaving a partial install (test added) [bug · medium] Extension dependencies are installed only *after* the main extension has already been moved into place at `dest`.
 If `installer.getInfo()` or `installer.doInstall()` fails for any dependency, the exception propagates up through `install()`/`update()` and the whole operation is